 Avoid injury when checking coolant in a hot engine.
 Wait for the engine to cool prior to checking the level whenever possible.

 Coolant Level Check

-Turn the cooling system pressure cap counterclockwise slowly.
-After the pressure has completely dissipated, continue turning to remove the cap.
+Turn the cooling system pressure cap counterclockwise to the first stop but do NOT depress.
+After the pressure has completely dissipated, press the cap downward and continue turning to remove.